aws-quickstart/cdk-eks-blueprints/docs/addons/nginx.md

 ssp-addon-nginx-ingress-78b8567p4q6   1/1     Running   0          4d10h
 ```

-Note that the ingress is deployed in the `kube-system` namespace.
+Note that the ingress controller is deployed in the `kube-system` namespace.

 Once deployed, it allows applications to create ingress objects and use host based routing with external DNS support, if External DNS Add-on is installed.

 ## Configuration

  - `backendProtocol`: indication for AWS Load Balancer controller with respect to the protocol supported on the load balancer.
 TCP by default.
  - `crossZoneEnabled`: whether to create a cross-zone load balancer with the service that backs NGINX.
  - `internetFacing`: whether the created load balancer is internet facing.
 Defaults to `true` if not specified.
 Internal load balancer is provisioned if set to `false`
  -  `targetType`: `IP` or `instance` mode.
 Defaults to `IP` which requires VPC-CNI and has better performance eliminating a hop through kubeproxy.
 Instance mode leverages traditional NodePort mode on the instances.

- - `externaDnsHostname`: Used in conjunction with the external DNS add-on to handle automatic registration of the service with Route53.
+ - `externaDnsHostname`: Used in conjunction with the [external DNS add-on](./external-dns.md) to handle automatic registration of the service with Route53.
  - `values`: Arbitrary values to pass to the chart as per https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-helm/#

 ## DNS Integration and Routing